NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Projects/NWBExplorer/README.md

 # Project Description

-Building on the preexisting visualisation for NWB1 based on Geppetto we are building an application that can be used by scientists to explore the content of NWB files.
-Reusing exisiting Geppetto widgets the focus is to expose visualisations and workflows that are useful for scientits rather than visualising the file structure of NWB files.
+Building on the preexisting visualisation for NWB1 based on [Geppetto](http://www.geppetto.org) we are building an application that can be used by scientists to explore the content of NWB files.
+Reusing exisiting Geppetto widgets the focus is to build an application that can expose visualisations and workflows that can be useful for scientists.

 ## Objective